The Monsters of Templeton and everything else in between. This is reading bliss.

-When I wrote this review in November of 2008, I declared Lauren Groff, the author of The Monsters of Templeton, The Most Wildly Imaginative Novelist of 2008.
-Monsters, her first novel, is a cornucopia of reading bliss and I thought it wise to get this review posted so that those of you unfamiliar with the author can whet your appetite before her new novel comes out in 2012.
+When I wrote this review in November of 2008, for the Clayton Pioneer, I declared Lauren Groff, the author of The Monsters of Templeton, The Most Wildly Imaginative Novelist of 2008.
+Monsters, Groff’s first novel, is a cornucopia of reading bliss, and I thought it wise to get that review posted on this website so that those of you unfamiliar with the author can whet your appetite before her new book, Delicate Edible Birds (nine short stories), comes out.

-Monsters is an historical novel of Cooperstown, New York.
+Monsters is a historical novel set in Cooperstown, New York.
 Well, not quite.
-Groff has borrowed from James Fenimore Cooper, the town’s namesake, and called her early American settlement, soon to be a village, and finally a full-fledged baseball hall of fame city, Templeton, New York.
+Groff has borrowed from James Fenimore Cooper, the town’s namesake, and called her early American settlement, soon to be a village, and finally a full-fledged Baseball Hall of Fame city, Templeton, New York.
 It is also a modern novel, which opens when our heroine, Willie “Sunshine” Upton, an archeological doctoral student, returns home to Templeton after a disastrous love affair with her married dissertation advisor.
 Fresh from a dig in the frozen tundra of Alaska, she begins her story: “The day I returned to Templeton steeped in disgrace, the fifty-foot corpse of a monster surfaced in Lake Glimmerglass.”

 Willie, a direct descendant of the founder of Templeton, has only one clue about her father’s identity and that is that he, too, is a very distant descendant of the same founding father.
 With the skill of a much older storyteller, Groff weaves the reader in and out of early America in central New York State.
 We recognize some of James Fenimore Cooper’s characters, which populate the tale, but the recognition is as skewed as Groff’s rendering of these characters.
 Indeed, Groff creates her own unique American voice.
 Interwoven with the literary and social history is the relationship between Willie and her mother, both endearingly sympathetic characters; between Willie and a ghost, a long-time resident in her family home; Willie and Glimmerglass, the lake filled with a past as ancient and icy as the tundra she has just left; and finally, her relationship with a vivid cast of characters who are, with one exception, her fellow residents of wonderful Templeton.